 Multiple Master fonts

-The Multiple Master technology is a variation on the Type 1 font format.
+The Multiple Master font format is a variation on the Type 1 font format.
 Like Type 1 fonts, Multiple Master fonts are outline fonts: changing their size does not affect the output quality.
-Unlike regular Type 1 fonts, Multiple Master fonts offer a unique advantage: they offers users the freedom to create an unlimited number of variations of a font.
+Multiple Master fonts have, however, a unique advantage over regular Type 1 fonts: they offer users the freedom to create an unlimited number of variations of a font.
 Instead of having to use a font in a fixed number of variations, usually based on weight (e.g. light & heavy), style (e.g. italic) or width (e.g. condensed & wide), a user can specify his own variations within Multiple Master fonts.
 These variations are called instances.

 Creating instances is done by modifying the font along one or more design axes.
 So if a Multiple Master font allows a user to define the width, this width can be changed and adapted to the layout.
 Users do not have to do these modifications themselves as MM fonts ship with a number of predefined instances.
 If a user wants to create another instance, this can either be done through a tool like Adobe Type Manager or directly within a limited number of applications.
 Some, like QuarkXPress and PageMaker, offer this functionality through the use of a plug-in (or xtensions as QuarkXPress users know them).
 Only Adobe Illustrator 7 and later have direct built-in support for Multiple Master fonts, allowing you to modify Multiple Master fonts using a simple slider.